DevyanshMalhotra/kirana-club-backend-assignment/README.md

 - **Libraries:** Standard Go libraries

 ## Enhancements Implemented
-- **Concurrency Control:**
-  Implemented a semaphore-based worker pool to limit the number of concurrent image downloads and processing tasks, ensuring optimal resource utilization.

 - **Robust Error Handling:**
   Added retry logic for transient image download and decoding failures along with detailed logging.
 This improves fault tolerance and aids in debugging.